It's The Little Things that Make your home HOME. Photograph the things you'll miss.

 I love photos that have stories behind them.
 Keep scrolling for a few different examples, both from my life and home, and from friends and clients as well.
 They pack more of an emotional punch for me than a posed portrait ever will.

 NEVER WANNA FORGET THIS PLACE

 This is a very average scene in our lives.
 Brian giving Ginger a bath in our outdoor shower.
 She always crawls under the wall when she's nice and clean and let's me dry her off before she shakes off all the excess like crazy.
 It makes me laugh every time.

-I took this photo because I just never wanna forget this place.
-Or the shower head Brian bought us for our anniversary so it's not so dark at night (it lights up), or the pea green towels that I bought because I had never really bought towels before and wanted a matching set for our new lives together, or the patio chairs that we bought our first year here and we wanted to throw a party but wanted to make sure people had a place to sit.
-Even the branch on the ground, because Brian is constantly trimming trees but never throwing away the branches #drivesmenuts.
-All things I see in this photo, all things I will miss.
+I took this photo because I never wanna forget this place.
+The shower head Brian bought us for our anniversary.
+Now, it's not so dark at night (it lights up).
+The pea green towels that I bought because I had never bought towels before and wanted a matching set for our new lives together.
+The patio chairs that we bought our first year here.
+We wanted to throw a party but wanted to make sure people had a place to sit.
+Even the branch on the ground.
+Brian is constantly trimming trees but never throwing away the branches #drivesmenuts.
+All the things I see in this photo, all the things I will miss.

 Our Little Secret

 To me, this photo tells that story.
-But it also tells a story about people in the military coming together to form a family, and it also tells a story about familiarity and how some traditions just always feel right, warm and fuzzy.
+It also tells a story about people in the military coming together to form a family.
+It also tells a story about familiarity and how some traditions always feel right, warm and fuzzy.
 Thousands of miles from home, and I felt like I was right in the thick of holiday traditions and the joyful family gatherings.

 Our Daily Walk